 - Top with the almonds and dust with a little icing sugar.

 Random Recipes – the choice is yours.
 My choice was Chococo.

-Kate of Turquoise Lemons has given us Preserves for her monthly No Food Waste Challenge.
-Blackcurrants preserved from the summer, mint vodka and rose syrup I made back along in need of using up,
+Kate of Turquoise Lemons has given us preserves for her monthly No Food Waste Challenge.
+So I used blackcurrants preserved from the summer as well as my homemade mint vodka and rose syrup.
+They all needed using up.

 The freezer disaster also makes these pancakes eligible for Credit Crunch Munch I reckon along with the homemade rose syrup and mint vodka.
 A monthly challenge hosted by Fab Food 4 All and Fuss Free Flavours.

-As these are American style pancakes, I’m entering them into Bloggers Around the World hosted by Chris of Cooking Around the World.
-The country of choice this month is USA.
+As the pancakes are American style ones, I’m entering them into Bloggers Around the World hosted by Chris of Cooking Around the World.
+The country of choice this month is the USA.